Jean-Marie Lustiger: Archbishop of Paris (1981–2005)

 Lustiger had his right-hand man, André Vingt-Trois, appointed bishop in 1988.
 Following Marcel Lefebvre's schism in June 1988, Lustiger tried to reduce tensions with the Traditionalist Catholics, celebrating a Tridentine Mass and sending conservative priest Patrick Le Gal as his emissary to Lefebvre.
 Along with Cardinal Albert Decourtray, he strongly criticised Martin Scorsese's The Last Temptation of Christ in 1988, clashing with the liberal bishop Jacques Gaillot.

 Along with his clerical contacts, Lustiger maintained contacts with the political world.
 He developed rather good working relations with François Mitterrand's Socialist government, despite their political disagreements.
-During the celebrations of the second centenary of the French Revolution in 1989, he opposed Minister of Culture Jack Lang about the Pantheonization of the Abbé Grégoire, one of the first priests to take the oath on the Civil Constitution of the Clergy.
+During the celebrations of the second centenary of the French Revolution in 1989, he opposed Minister of Culture Jack Lang on the Pantheonization of the Abbé Grégoire, one of the first priests to take the oath on the Civil Constitution of the Clergy.
 For this, he was criticized by the liberal Catholic review Golias.
 He deposed the priest Alain Maillard de La Morandais from his diplomatic functions toward the political sphere, as he considered him to be too pro-Balladur during the 1995 presidential campaign.
-Despite his opposition to Mitterrand's governments, Lustiger, as Archbishop of Paris, presided over Mitterrand's funeral.
+Lustiger, as Archbishop of Paris, presided over Mitterrand's funeral.

 Lustiger's search for dialogue with politicians led to his founding in 1992 of the Centre Pastoral d'Etudes politiques at St. Clotilde church in the 7th arrondissement, close to the hub of the French establishment.
 He sought to identify and conciliate rising national élites in politics and communication.
 He was less amenable to initiatives from non-French Catholic groups or individuals (their position was inconclusively debated at the Diocesan Synod).

 Relations with the cultural sphere were promoted by a series of Lenten Sermons at Notre-Dame (into which dialogue with prominent French intellectuals and state-employed academics were introduced) and by plans for the opening of the Centre St. Bernard in the 5th arrondissement.

-Lustiger was never elected as head of the Conférence des évêques de France (French Episcopal Conference) by his peers, with whom he was not popular.
+Lustiger was never elected as head of the French Episcopal Conference by his peers, with whom he was not popular.
 He was elected a member of the Académie française in 1995, succeeding Albert Decourtray and bypassing Cardinal Paul Poupard.
 Two years later, he organized a World Youth Day in Paris, attended by more than a million people.